JignasP/Alien-Attacker/README.md

 # How to play

-Download the attacker.html file and open it in a chrome or chorme based browser
+Download the attacker.html file and open it in chrome or chorme based browser

 Firefox is not yet supported.